HOW TO TRACK YOUR TRADES

 How TradeTrackr Helps You Track Trades

 TradeTrackr simplifies your entire process by giving you an online trading journal that automatically builds your trade statistics.
-Instead of manually creating formulas, charts or filters, you focus on learning from your results.

 You instantly see how your win rate evolves, which setups work best, how your equity curve behaves and how disciplined you are with risk.
-This makes your trade journal a real performance tool, not a chore.

 Building a Long-Term Habit of Tracking Trades